BillyMcCune/artist-autocomplete/README.md

 This will open a user interface where you can:
 - Select any lyrics file from the data directory
-- Set parameters like number of lines, temperature, and Markov chain order
+- Set parameters like number of lines and Markov chain order
 - Add optional seed text to start the generation
 - View the generated lyrics and artist information in a clean interface